What is VPN obfuscation and do I need it?

 It's the technology that allows you to circumvent VPN blocking

-Below, we're explaining better what VPN obfuscation is, how it works and its relevance in an ever-changing digital world.
+Below, we'll explain what VPN obfuscation is, how it works, and its relevance today.

 What is VPN obfuscation?

-ISPs often use a technique known as Deep Packet Inspection to determine whether or not you're using a virtual private network.
+When you access the internet, data packets containing relevant data information are sent over the network.
+Internet service providers (ISPs) often use a technique known as Deep Packet Inspection to analyze these packets and determine whether or not you're using a virtual private network.

 How does VPN obfuscation work?

 There are different techniques for successfully applying VPN obfuscation.
-It can be done by applying an additional layer of encryption able to mock regular HTTPS traffic, for example.
+It can be done by creating an additional layer of encryption able to mimic regular HTTPS traffic, for example.
 Or, the software may scramble the data so that the algorithm would fail to recognize it.

 However, without going into too much technical detail, the aim is always masking any traces of a VPN connection from the data packets traveling on the net.